AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-09-28-Making-of-Grand-Canyon.md

 </script>
 <p></p>

 If you're someone like me, the previous solution will not satisfy you.
 Below is the code for a version, where the loop is seamless every time.
 Here, we're treating the grid drawn to the canvas as a sliding window that moves over a looping, much wider grid!
 This wider grid is determined before anything gets drawn to the screen, and the column indexes of the true entries are stored in an array called 'noiseArray'.

+How do we ensure that this noiseArray loops back around?
+After generating a number of column indexes that is larger than the number of columns currently shown on canvas, we check if we encounter a column index that matches up with the first entry in the array.
+The smoothness properties of the perlin noise we're using should ensure that this is a smooth transition.

 The fascinating thing about making a GIF from this is that takes the viewer quite a while to figure out if the GIF is a perfect loop or not, and probably has to make a mental note of some landmark to see if it comes around again.
 The code goes here: